chivandikwa/gatsby-casper/src/content/GDPR research (AWS Cloud).md

 - How does GDPR impact what information we can store and how we store it, including in databases, files, logs, etc. on AWS Cloud?
 - How does GDPR impact what support agents or developers can do when they need to get client data locally to reproduce issues on AWS Cloud?

-By answering these questions, I hope to provide AWS Cloud users with a better understanding of how to implement GDPR requirements in their own environments, and ensure the privacy and security of personal data.
-The technical recommendations and best practices I provide are based on my own analysis of the GDPR and how it can be implemented on AWS Cloud, as well as on industry standards and best practices for data security and privacy.
+By answering these questions, I hope to provide AWS Cloud users with a better understanding of how to implement GDPR requirements in their environments and ensure the privacy and security of personal data.
+The technical recommendations and best practices I provide are based on my analysis of the GDPR and how it can be implemented on AWS Cloud, as well as on industry standards and best practices for data security and privacy.

 ## Useful resources